zenmetsu/docker_factorio_server/README.md

 # Container Details

+The philosophy is to keep things simple.

+* Prefer configuration files over environment variables.
+* The container should work in a basic way without external configuration.
+* Use one volume for data.

 ## Volumes

-To keep things simple, the container uses a single volume.
-The `/factorio` volume stores configuration, mods, and saves.
+To keep things simple, the container uses a single volume mounted at `/factorio`.
+This volume stores configuration, mods, and saves.

     factorio
     |-- config
     |   |-- server-settings.json
     |   +-- map-gen-settings.json
     |-- mods
+    |   +-- fancymod.zip
     +-- saves
+        |-- _autosave1.zip
+        +-- save.zip

 ## Ports